gooolggfdklmg-code/cidshook/README.md

 At the end of the day, having access to the sources allows you to learn, improve, and create your own projects — and that’s where the real value lies.

 Enjoy.

+PS: He presents himself as a “god” of BO3, but in reality he’s just someone who was given excessive access to tools and control over the game, and is now exploiting that position.